erfanzar/erfanzar/README.md

 ### My OpenSource Projects🧠

+- [EasyDeL 🚀](https://github.com/erfanzar/EasyDeL): EasyDeL (Easy Deep Learning) is an open-source library designed to accelerate and optimize the training process of machine learning models.
+This library is primarily focused on Jax/Flax and plans to offer easy and fine solutions to train Flax/Jax Models on the `TPU/GPU` Both on Python and Mojo 🔥.

 - [OST-OpenSourceTransformers 🚀](https://github.com/erfanzar/OST-OpenSourceTransformers) : An AI-powered suite of models that predict the next word matches with remarkable accuracy (Text Generative Models).
 OST Collection is based on a novel approach to work as a full and intelligent NLP Model.

 - [InstinctiveDiffuse 🚀](https://github.com/erfanzar/InstinctiveDiffuse): A cutting-edge text-to-image generator model that leverages state-of-the-art Stable Diffusion Model Type to produce high-quality, realistic images based on textual input.

-- [EasyDeL 🚀](https://github.com/erfanzar/EasyDeL): EasyDeL (Easy Deep Learning) is an open-source library designed to accelerate and optimize the training process of machine learning models.
-This library is primarily focused on Jax/Flax and plans to offer easy and fine solutions to train Flax/Jax Models on the `TPU/GPU` Both on Python and Mojo 🔥.

 - [YOLOvision 🚀](https://github.com/erfanzar/YOLOvision): YOLOvision is an AI project that includes state-of-the-art object detection and instance segmentation models.
 The models are part of the YOLO (You Only Look Once) family, which is a group of models that use deep learning to perform real-time object detection, classification, and localization. with available weights

-- [ObjD 🚀](https://github.com/erfanzar/ObjD): A super-fast and lightweight object detection model that utilizes a similar architecture to the popular YOLO family of models.
-Objd can rapidly identify objects in real-world images and videos, making it a valuable tool for a wide range of industries and applications.
-With a focus on speed and agility, Objd is designed to work seamlessly on resource-constrained devices, enabling it to be deployed in a variety of edge computing environments.
+- [FJFormer 🚀](https://github.com/erfanzar/FJFormer): Embark on a journey of paralleled/unparalleled computational prowess with FJFormer - an arsenal of custom Jax Flax Functions and Utils that elevate your AI endeavors to new heights!

 ### 🌐 Socials: